-Title IV funds are earned in proportion to the percentage of the payment period that is completed, with 100% of the funds awarded after 60% of the payment period is completed.
-For instance, if the payment period lasts 100 days, 100% of the Title IV funds are earned after 60 days is completed.
-If a student withdraws after 60% of the payment period is completed, Title IV funds are not required to be returned.
-When a student withdraws prior to completion of 60% of the payment period, the University must determine if the Title IV funds the student has received exceed the amount earned.
+Students who fail to make prompt payments, issue personal checks which are returned by banks, or fail to make a goodpayment period, the University must determine if the Title IV funds the student has received exceed the amount earned.
 This calculation is based on the number of days completed in the payment period as of the student's withdrawal date.
 If the amount received by the student exceeds the amount earned, the University must return the excess funds to the Title IV programs in the sequence mandated by the U.S. Department of Education.